Dream-Pixels-Forge/Advanced_Beats_Analyzer/README.md

 Version 2.1

 ## License
-This addon is released under the MIT License.
+This addon is released under the GNU License.

 ---